 Cleaning is important if homeowner’s want to avoid buying carpets from the carpet shop again and again.
 Cleaning contractors are the professionals ensuring that dirty carpets become sparkling clean without damage.
 And just like window cleaning companies, carpet cleaning companies face risks during their operations.

+Think of the income losses if these things happen.
 Cleaning agents might spill on a client's carpet, leaving permanent stains.
 You might also damage their belongings; not to mention your client or employee might sustain injuries from slip-and-fall incidents.
-No one expects such occurrences, but they can affect your finances significantly if a claim is filed against your business.
+No one expects such occurrences, but they can affect your income significantly if a claim is filed against your business.
 Getting comprehensive carpet cleaning insurance cushions you from incurring losses

 Think of insurance for carpet cleaning business as proper risk management and proof to clients that you are committed to quality service.
-Let’s discuss the most common carpet cleaning insurance requirements before talking about the functions of the insurance policies you want to purchase.
+Let’s discuss the most common insurance policies needed when managing or starting a carpet cleaning business.

 Liability insurance is very important.
 Specifically, you must have a $1 million-$2 million public liability or general liability insurance.
 You need one of these policies to bid for projects, close contracts easily, and comply with project terms.

 You might also need bonds to comply with carpet cleaning insurance requirements.
 For example, you’ll need surety bonds to assure clients that they can get reimbursement for financial losses in case you need to bail out of the project halfway.

 If you have employees, then don’t forget workers compensation insurance.
 Employers not covered by workers comp insurance will face heavy fines and penalties.